Leon Russianoff: Clarinet Method

+Russianoff's teaching methodology was based on the fundamentals of technique, and was set out in his Clarinet Method, which is out of print as of 2019.
+Russianoff began drafting and refining the content that would become the Method during the 1960s; according to the former professor of clarinet at the University of Southern Mississippi, Wilbur Moreland, Russianoff would always write down exercises during lessons.
+He often composed exercises for problems faced by individual students, many of which were later used in the Method under the same names.
+Moreland notes a similarity between two of Russianoff's studies: the "fulcrum" study of the 1960s and the "pyramid" study.
+The latter, described by Russianoff as "a tone study consisting of a three-note series played ascending and descending", would be published as part of the Method.

+Russianoff started to discuss writing down his teachings more seriously in the 1970s; he started drafting the Method in the same decade, and several students helped by commenting on his writing and converting his exercises into notation.
+After Russianoff finished writing at the start of the 1980s, the Method was published in 1982 by G. Schirmer, Inc. (see Russianoff 1982).

-Russianoff's teaching methodology was based on the fundamentals of technique, and is exemplified by his Clarinet Method, published in 1982 by G. Schirmer and now out of print.
-The Method uses existing études (including those by Carl Baermann, Ernesto Cavallini and Cyrille Rose) and orchestral excerpts to teach concepts including dexterity, articulation, and breath control, which he considered to be the most important facets of playing.
-Russianoff included a number of techniques in the Method to aid learning, including counting a passage aloud, singing passages to "da", actively observing fingerwork, using a "tongue cue", blowing without playing, and playing with as empty a head as possible: the Russianoff biographer Stephen Lee Clark links these to the "inner game" methodology developed by Timothy Gallwey.
+The Method was designed for use as part of a weekly lesson for more advanced, college-level students; Russianoff himself would use it in many of his lessons after publication.
+His approach in the Method was to help solve any issues with technique that prevented students from finding their own sound and achieving instinctive musicianship.
+Standard orchestral, solo, and chamber repertoire from the Western classical tradition is included at the end of each of the method's lessons: it uses existing études (including those by Carl Baermann, Ernesto Cavallini, Cyrille Rose, and Fritz Kröpsch) and orchestral excerpts to teach concepts including dexterity, articulation, and breath control, which he considered to be the most important facets of playing.
+Russianoff included some of his own études and techniques in the Method to aid learning, including counting a passage aloud, singing passages to "da", actively observing fingerwork, using a sensory "tongue cue" to aid articulation, blowing without playing, and playing with as empty a mind as possible: Clark links these to the "inner game" methodology developed by Timothy Gallwey.
+Masiello also highlights Russianoff's allusions to Gallwey's concept of duality in "An Open Letter to the Reader" from volume one of the Method, concluding that Gallwey's ideas were influential on Russianoff.
 Other methods used by Russianoff include the "backswing", "beat-to-beat", and "add-a-note" techniques for fingerwork, and his "pyramid" study for tone.

-In a positive review of the Method for The Clarinet, Ann McCutchan described it as "a major contribution to the clarinetist's library", and predicted it would become as "dog-eared and marked-up as Klose's [Méthode complète de clarinette]".
-Writing in The American Music Teacher, Norma V. Disinger was similarly supportive, praising its affordability and usefulness for both teachers and students.
+Reviewing the Method for The Clarinet, Ann McCutchan described it as "a major contribution to the clarinetist's library", and predicted it would become as "dog-eared and marked-up as Hyacinthe Klosé's Méthode complète de clarinette".
+Writing in The American Music Teacher, Norma V. Disinger praised its affordability and usefulness for both teachers and students.

-The primary influence on Russianoff's philosophy was the pschological studies of his second wife; other inspirations included the teaching of Simon Kovar and the works of Gallwey, Albert Ellis, Erich Fromm, Karl Marx, and Friedrich Engels.
-Cultivating a good teacher-student relationship based on mutual respect was one of Russianoff's main aims, as he believed that traditional teaching methods quashed his valued attributes of individuality and creativity.
-Lessons were very tailored, and aimed to promote confidence through positive reinforcement: he often composed exercies for problems faced by individual students, many of which were later used in the Method.
-Students spoke of his kindly and passionate temperment, a method he adopted instead of "harsh criticism of the student by the teacher".